 \section{Abstract}

 Graph neural networks are prominent models for representation learning over graph-structured data.
-While the capabilities and limitations of these models are well-understood for simple graphs, our understanding remains highly incomplete in the context of knowledge graphs.
-The goal of this work is to provide a systematic understanding of the landscape of graph neural networks for knowledge graphs pertaining the prominent task of link prediction.
-Our analysis entails a unifying perspective on seemingly unrelated models, and unlocks a series of other models.
-The expressive power of various models is characterized via a corresponding relational Weisfeiler-Leman algorithm with different initialization regimes.
+While the capabilities and limitations of these models are well-understood for simple graphs, our understanding remains incomplete in the context of knowledge graphs.
+Our goal is to provide a systematic understanding of the landscape of graph neural networks for knowledge graphs pertaining to the prominent task of link prediction.
+Our analysis entails a unifying perspective on seemingly unrelated models and unlocks a series of other models.
+The expressive power of various models is characterized via a corresponding relational Weisfeiler-Leman algorithm.
 This analysis is extended to provide a precise logical characterization of the class of functions captured by a class of graph neural networks.
-Our theoretical findings explain the benefits of some widely employed practical design choices, which are validated empirically.
+The theoretical findings presented in this paper explain the benefits of some widely employed practical design choices, which are validated empirically.